-“Scaling” refers to the ability to increase or decrease an item by a certain factor.
-This is a useful little trick that's used very often in animations.
-You may have encountered it when hovering your cursor over an item on a page.
-In this case, scaling is used during the hover
+Scaling refers to the ability to increase or decrease an item by a factor.
+It is a useful little trick often used in animations.
+You may have encountered it when hovering your cursor over the items on a page.
+In this case, we can use scaling during the hover

 event.
 Try hovering your mouse over the square in the following example: